agalue/nxos-telemetry-to-kafka/README.md

 io.grpc
 ```

-This application is ready to use and can be used in conjunction with the Minion to provide the missing capabilities to OpenNMS.
+This is why this application exist, it is ready to use, and can be used in conjunction with the Minion to provide the missing capabilities to OpenNMS.

-Now, handling the generated GPB object that Cisco produces is unfortunately not easy.
-OpenNMS provides a helper class called `NxosGpbParserUtil`, used when writing the required `Groovy` script to convert the telemetry data into a `CollectionSet`.
+That said, handling the generated GPB object that Cisco produces is unfortunately not easy.
+OpenNMS provides a helper class called `NxosGpbParserUtil`, that can be used when writing the required `Groovy` script to convert the telemetry data into a `CollectionSet`.

 This helper class was designed on such way that it simplify the life of the developer when using UDP as the transport protocol on the Nexus Switch.
-Unfortunately, when sending larger metric sets using gRPC, the structure is a little bit different, and the current status of the helper class requires some tuning.
+Unfortunately, when sending larger metric sets using gRPC, the content structure is different, and the current status of the helper class requires some tuning.
 Fortunately, the missing methods can be added on the Groovy script (see the content of the opennms directory, for an example).

 # Requirements